openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 **feat vs fix**: some user-visible changes to features could be classified as "feat" or "fix".
 Choose "feat" if the change adds to the set of features.
 Choose "fix" if the change affects how a feature behaves.
 Yes, this is still subjective.

+**squash! or fixup! vs temp**: use Git's "`squash!`_ " or "`fixup!`_ " when the *commit* is temporary, and you intend to squash the commit into a larger commit with a different semantic label.
+Use "temp" when the *change* is temporary, but you intend to merge the commit.

 **Breaking changes to features**: changing how a feature works is not a breaking change.
 For example, users are sent to a new experience instead of the old experience.
 This is not a breaking change.
 It should get a "feat" label, but not a "feat!" label.

 **Deprecations**: deprecations happen in two steps: the announcement of the deprecation, and the eventual removal.
 The first step is important for people to recognize, but is not a breaking change.
 Use clear strong words in the commit subject to be sure people understand the importance.
 The second step is usually a breaking change, if a component has been removed.